vsch/laravel-translation-manager/readme.md

 Enter keys you want to create/delete from the current group in the left text area, and optionally any suffixes you want to permute with the keys on the left.
 For example, keys: abc, def, ghi; with suffixes: 1,2,3 will create/delete: abc1, abc2, abc3, def1, def2, def3, ghi1, ghi2, ghi3.

+The search button displays the search dialog which will display translation strings and keys that contain the text being searched.
+You can use the '%' wildcard character in the search text to give you finer control, if you don't provide one the text you enter will be surrounded by '%'.

-Hit the search button to see the search dialog.
-The database translation strings and keys will be searched for the text and the matching entries displayed.
-You can edit the resulting translations directly in the search dialog or alternately follow the group link to display the group translation page.
+You can edit the resulting translations directly in the search dialog results table or follow the group link to display the group's translation page.

 ![Search](https://raw.githubusercontent.com/vsch/laravel-translation-manager/master/images/ScreenShot_search.png)